ChenghaoMou/chenghaomou.github.io/highlights/Matter/Will A.I. Become the New McKinsey-.md

 publisher: The New Yorker
 date: 2023-05-04
 tags: []
+title: "Will A.I.
+Become the New McKinsey?"
 ---
+# Will A.I.
+Become the New McKinsey?
 ## Highlights
 <mark>In a similar way, Purdue Pharma used McKinsey to figure out how to “turbocharge” sales of OxyContin during the opioid epidemic.
 Just as A.I. promises to offer managers a cheap replacement for human workers, so McKinsey and similar firms helped normalize the practice of mass layoffs as a way of increasing stock prices and executive compensation, contributing to the destruction of the middle class in America.</mark>